-- 1. The cash backed reserves/accumulated surplus reconciliation is aligned to the requirements of MFMA Circular 42 Funding a Municipal Budget. - 2.
-In essence the table evaluates the funding levels of the budget by firstly forecasting the cash and investments at year end and secondly reconciling the available funding to the liabilities/commitments that exist. - 3.
-The outcome of this exercise would either be a surplus or deficit.
-A deficit would indicate that the applications exceed the cash and investments available and would be indicative of non-compliance with the MFMA requirements that the municipality's budget must be "funded". - 4.
-Eskom , Magalies and the National Treasury repayments plans were also included in the cash flow projectiuons and should see the municipality contribute in excess of R30 million in reducing these debts by end of financial year.
+- The cash backed reserves/accumulated surplus reconciliation is aligned to the requirements of MFMA Circular 42 - Funding a Municipal Budget. - In essence the table evaluates the funding levels of the budget by firstly forecasting the cash and investments at year end and secondly reconciling the available funding to the liabilities/commitments that exist. - The outcome of this exercise would either be a surplus or deficit.
+A deficit would indicate that the applications exceed the cash and investments available and would be indicative of non-compliance with the MFMA requirements that the municipality's budget must be "funded".